joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 ## Motivation

 On the whole, the goal of `jsx-sfc` is to create a toolkit with similar syntax and useful structure for the scenario of using JSX to develop functional components, according to the `mental model of single file components like Vue/Svelte/Marko`.
+My vision is bring the **ability that divide code responsibilities** add into the existing functional component syntax, to make the code look clearer and easier to maintain.

 If you are already familiar with the similar SFCs development mode and understand the advantages, you will find the syntax of `jsx-sfc` so intuitive~ Of course, in addition to the syntax structure similar to SFCs, this project will also provide some additional benefits, which will be explained below.